Documentation

 ```

-In addition, you can customize the syntax highlighting colors by setting a custom theme through the theme field.
+In addition, you can customize the syntax highlighting colors by setting a custom theme through the theme parameter.

 For complete customization of the appearance of a raw block, a show rule on raw.line could be helpful, such as to add line numbers.